rafamel/textantly/README.md

 **Delicious morning coffee*.
 A keystroke away.**

-Trying bring back to life an old project with new technologies.
+Trying bring back to life an old project - rewritten on React.
 A hacky way of putting captions on your pictures powered by your browser.**

 \* Coffee not included.